orchestral/javie/README.md

 ev.fire('simon.say', ['does not output anything'])
 ```

-In Javie, we use `Javie.EventDispatcher` on top of `Javie.Request` to allow you to add attach event to any `Javie.Request` call.
+In Javie, we use `Events` on top of `Request` to allow you to add attach event to any `Request` call.
 Let say you want to get the amount of time it took for each request.

 ```javascript
 var ev, p